smpetersgithub/AdvancedSQLPuzzles/Database Articles/Behavior Of Nulls/Behavior_of_Nulls.md

 ### UNIQUE

-For a single-column SQL Server unique constraint, only one null is permitted:
+For a single-column SQL Server unique constraint, only one null is permitted.

 ```sql
 DROP TABLE IF EXISTS #UniqueDemo;